okazou/bootstrap/site/docs/4.1/components/forms.md

 - Feedback messages may utilize the [browser defaults](#browser-defaults) (different for each browser, and unstylable via CSS) or our custom feedback styles with additional HTML and CSS.
 - You may provide custom validity messages with `setCustomValidity` in JavaScript.

-With that in mind, consider the following demos for our custom form validation styles, optional server side classes, and browser defaults.
+With that in mind, consider the following demos for our custom form validation styles, optional server side classes, and browser defaults. -->

+### How it works

+Bootstrapで検証がどのように機能するかは下記です。

 ### Custom styles